okta/odyssey/packages/docs/components/tab.md

 <Description>

 Tabs were created to shorten long pages.
 Before you use these, we’d recommend laying out all of the content on your page out first.
-From there figure out common themes and see what could be grouped together.
+From there, figure out common themes and see what could be grouped together.
 Those themes should become your Tabs.

 </Description>